 The Michigan Biomedical Venture Fund (MBVF) invests in biomedical startup companies with U-M licensed IP in the domain of therapeutics, devices, diagnostics, or health IT.
 The MBVF is a collaborative effort between the U-M College of Engineering’s Center for Entrepreneurship (CFE) and U-M Medical School’s Fast Forward Medical Innovation program (FFMI) program.

 With a $3 million gift from the Monroe-Brown Foundation, the MBVF awards $50,000-300,000 to biomedical startup companies.
 The Fund serves to drive the university’s world-class leadership by creating a critical pipeline between research and the biomedical innovation life cycle.
-The goal is to continue in our efforts to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem, securing the university’s position as the leader in translational research.
+The goal is to continue in our efforts to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem.

 Any U-M startup that has a U-M license/option and has a biomedical or healthcare focus is eligible to receive funding.
 Since this is an early-stage venture fund we fund at the angel or seed level, and in some case at the Series A stage.
 We do not make our first investment in rounds later than the Series A stage.